This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 The numbers of HTTP connections and TCP sessions vary depending on the number of GFEs connecting, the number of clients connecting to the GFEs, the protocol to the backends, and where backends are deployed.

-Regional external HTTP(S) load balancer connections
+Regional external Application Load Balancer connections

-on your behalf.
+behalf.
 The --purpose

 flag for this proxy-only subnet is set to